Accessibility statement

 Disproportionate burden

-In some cases content is embedded from third party sources such as Twitter and mapping services.
+In some cases, content may be embedded from third-party sources.
 We cannot control these elements as they are provided “as is” by the external service, so in such cases - where we cannot source an alternative, more accessible service - we are obliged to accept the mark-up provided.

 Some of our PDFs and Microsoft Office documents may not meet accessibility standards.
 For example, they may not be marked up so they are accessible to a screen reader.
 These include historic documents.